albertnis/albert.nz/content/blog/pfeifer-biv-otahake-hot-pools/index.md

 <figcaption>Mt Pfeifer Biv at dusk</figcaption>

 A cool, rainy morning broke and saw us heading down the mountain towards Lake Kaurapataka.
-Will expertly navigated us to our exit route: a screen chute marked as a stream on Topo250, a few hundred metres northeast of the biv beginning around the 1120m contour.
+Will expertly navigated us to our exit route: a scree chute marked as a stream on Topo250, a few hundred metres northeast of the biv beginning around the 1120m contour.
 This descent provided me with my first experiences in both bush-bashing and scree-skiing as we lost over 500m of altitude in a kilometre.

 ![][spine]